roman-milk/roman-milk.github.io/the-cursed-house-of-crow.md

+===

- ****** The Cursed House of Crow ****** byTheTalkMan© Again, his view of her glowing eyes was broken as his eyes were drawn to her deep cleavage.
+Again, his view of her glowing eyes was broken as his eyes were drawn to her deep cleavage.
 So deep, deep enough to make him wish he could fall into it face first and never escape.

  "Nadine!"
 Dom called out.
 "Wake up!"
 Dom knew she was a slut, but he knew that this wasn't her.
 She wouldn't be this brazen.
 This was something else.
 A new force entirely.